 A few tips before we go through some examples:

 You need way less sauce than you think.
 At Roberta’s, they only use about 2-3 tablespoons of tomato sauce for a 12” pie.
 If you have too much sauce, your crust will get soggy (or worse, the pizza will completely collapse).
 Remember, this is a thin-crust pizza so there’s less dough to hold the sauce and toppings.

 For a classic pie, keep it simple.
 For a tomato sauce, just a bit of olive and salt is all you need.
+I've got a great recipe for San Marzano Pizza Sauce that's quick and easy!
 Add some garlic if you’d like, but you don’t need much.

 Once your dough has been formed into a circle and is ready for the sauce, take a small ladle or spoon and place the sauce into the center of the pie.
 Using the flat part of the ladle or spoon, spread the sauce around the pie, starting in the center and making larger and larger concentric circles until you reach the crust.

 Like the sauce, go easy on the toppings.
 If your pizza is too heavy, it’ll be hard to slip it off the pizza peel, and it may make your dough soggy.

 Where it makes sense, you may want to pre-cook some of your toppings and/or drain any watery toppings.
 You can remove some of the excess water from toppings like fresh mozzarella or raw tomato by wrapping or pressing them gently with a paper towel.
 Make sure to pre-cook any raw meats (ground meat, chicken, etc.) — it likely won’t have time to cook fully in the oven.